 We are located in San Diego, California and our manufacturing activities are conducted by contract manufacturing organizations at various locations in the United States.
 We conducted our Phase I clinical trial for ATYR1923 in Australia and sponsor research in Hong Kong.
+Our current ATYR1923 Phase 1b/2a trial is being conducted in sites across the United States and may expand to sites in Europe.
 Some of these geographic locations have in the past experienced natural disasters, including severe earthquakes.
 Earthquakes, droughts, floods, fires, disease epidemics or other natural disasters could severely disrupt our operations, and have a material adverse effect on our business, results of operations, financial condition and prospects.
 If a natural disaster, power outage or other event occurred that prevented us from using all or a significant portion of our facilities, that damaged critical infrastructure, such as the manufacturing facilities of our CDMOs, or that otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue our business for a substantial period of time.
 The disaster recovery and business continuity plans we have in place currently are limited and are unlikely to prove adequate in the event of a serious disaster or similar event.
 We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans, as well as limits on our insurance coverage, which could have a material adverse effect on our business, prospects, financial condition and results of operations.